radancyco/radancyco.github.io/uid/code-standards/index.md

 <h2>Accessibility & New Windows</h2>

-Inndicating that a new window can be opened can help avoid creating a confusing or disorienting experience for all users.
+Indicating that a new window can be opened can help avoid creating a confusing or disorienting experience for all users.
 This is especially true for those users who may be using assitive technology to navigate your site or application.
 There are a few ways to do this.
 Here is one example:

 </div>